 The Tap Water Database

-EWG developed the National Tap Water Database because we believe that everyone has the right to know what’s in their tap water.
+EWG developed the national Tap Water Database because we believe everyone has the right to know what’s in their tap water.
 Although the government requires utilities to make some information public, utility reports often don’t tell the full story.